Ascot Hills Park Plant List

 • Habitat Alteration: Shading out native plants and altering habitat.

-Cheese mallow, also known as small-flowered mallow or little mallow, is an annual or biennial herb that can grow up to 1-3 feet tall.
+Cheese Mallow (Malva parviflora), also known as small-flowered mallow or little mallow, is an annual or biennial herb that can grow up to 1-3 feet tall.
 It has round or kidney-shaped leaves with toothed edges and produces small, pale pink to white flowers.
 The plant gets its name from the shape of its seed pods, which resemble small cheese wheels.

 Impact on the Environment: